 I have experience treating a variety of conditions and ailments including sports massage, thoracic outlet syndrome, carpal tunnel, pre/post-natal and many more.

 I have also furthered my studies by learning Soft Tissue Release (STR), Strain/Counter-Strain, and Lymphatic Drainage (Vodder- Level 1).

-After I graduated, I wanted to explore the aspects of a mobile practice and since then I have started a mobile Massage Therapy practice; where I provide safe and effective treatments for clientele who may not have time or are able to travel to a clinic for treatments.
+After I graduated, I wanted to explore the aspects of a mobile practice and since then I have started a mobile Massage Therapy practice; where I provide safe and effective treatments for clientele who may not have time or are not able to travel to a clinic for treatments.

 I became a Massage Therapist because I enjoy helping people and seeing positive changes in health with my clients.